-Health Advocate is a free and confidential service provided to all those who retired under the "rule of 75".
-Their services include: help finding providers and scheduling appointments with them, help getting approval for covered services, advice on the selection of insurance choices, and help with billing concerns.
-A flyer listing their services is sent with the annual selection materials and is also at http://www.upenn.edu/emeritus/.
-Reports indicate that they are particularly effective at resolving billing errors.
+Health Advocate staffs the Benefits Solution Center and provides services for retirees including: help with benefits enrolment, help finding providers and scheduling appointments with them, help getting approval for covered services, advice on the selection of insurance choices, and help with billing concerns.
+It is a free and confidential service.
+A flyer listing their services is sent with the annual selection materials and is also at https://provost.upenn.edu/pasef.
+Reports indicate that they are particularly effective at resolving medical billing errors.
 In light of privacy concerns and regulations a moderate amount of paperwork is necessary.
 Contact them at 1-866-799-2329.